santagoy/san-tagoy-xyz/content/posts/2TroikaWestBG.md

 title: 1d2 Heretical Troika Backgrounds
 ---

 Troika backgrounds with a blasphemous flair in an acid west kind of place.
-This is not the frontier, no. Think more of the colonies and a growing amount of ***spite*** against the institutions of beliefs and, of course, the people granted absolute power by that system.
+This isn't the frontier, no. Think more of the colonies and a growing amount of ***spite*** against the institutions of beliefs and the people granted absolute power by that system.

 I'll release more things like this in the future.

 # Character Creation

 1. Choose a Background from the five below!
 You are with everything they already have and even may have.
-2. Roll 1d4+3 to determine Skill.
+2. Roll 1d4+3 for Skill.
-3. Roll 2d6+12 to determine Stamina.
+3. Roll 2d6+12 for Stamina.
-4. Roll 1d6+6 to determine Luck.
+4. Roll 1d6+6 for Luck.
 5. Record Baseline Possessions that every new character starts with: *d66 silver, a big iron on your hip, 24 revolver bullets, a knife, flint & steel, a rucksack, 10 days worth of rations.*

 # The Backgrounds